sioiokwong/apps/debunk/item2.md

 **Project Impact**

-Our project makes a real-world impact in addressing the challenge by...
+Our project makes a real-world impact by...

 **Innovation**